thegetty/bronze-guidelines/content/vocabulary/investment.md

 See figs. 5, 13, 557, 558.{.pdf-figure-list}

 The term can refer to the {% def "refractory mold" %} used in the {% def "lost-wax casting" %} process or to the material used to make that mold.
 It also denotes the process of coating or embedding the wax {% def "model" %} in this material and is applicable to clay-based, plaster-based, and ceramic shell molds.
 In all of these, the first layers have a special, fine consistency that is designed to pick up the detail and avoid problems during casting; the later layers are coarser.
 Clay-based investment may also be referred to as “loam.”
-The investment is destroyed to free the {% def "bronze" "cast bronze" %}.
+The investment is destroyed to free the case {% def "bronze" %}.

 {% objgroup "3", "fig-005, fig-013, fig-557, fig-558" %}